Submission Guidelines for Young Children

 f.
 A reference list

 To submit proposals for cluster articles, use Manuscript Central.
 Each proposal will receive an ID number.
 Include the author(s) name, contact information, affiliation, and a brief cover letter.
+Note the month of the cluster for which you are submitting, as this will be a required question in the submission system.

 3. Cluster article submission.
 Young Children’s editors invite selected authors to write and submit full-length articles that will undergo peer review.
 Please note that the invitation to write a cluster article does not guarantee acceptance.
 Authors whose proposals are not selected will be notified of this decision.
-Cluster articles are due four months before the cluster issue comes out.
+Cluster articles are due 3 months before the cluster issue comes out.

 In addition to cluster topic and general articles, Young Children includes several periodic features.
 We accept submissions for these features on an ongoing basis.